anthonyjj89/cline-mcp-tools/docs/features/external-advice.md

 ## Implementation Details

 The External Advice feature is implemented in the MCP server (`src/mcp-server.ts`).
 The server creates a directory called `external-advice` inside each specific task folder to store the advice files.
 Each advice is stored as a JSON file with a unique ID.

+As of version 0.5.1, the implementation uses a folder-based approach for dismissed notifications.
+When the MCP server creates the `external-advice` directory, it also creates a `Dismissed` subdirectory.
+Active notifications are stored in the main `external-advice` directory, while dismissed notifications are moved to the `Dismissed` subdirectory by the VS Code extension when the user dismisses them.

 The implementation includes validation to ensure that the specified task directory exists before creating the advice file.
 If the task directory doesn't exist, the server will return an error.